-Residents and non-residents under 16 years of age and residents 60 years of age and older, who have resided within the state for two years prior to application, shall not be required to obtain licenses, permits, or pay fees to fish recreationally.
+Residents and nonresidents under 16 years of age and residents 60 years of age and older prior to June 1, 2000, who have resided within the state for two years prior to application, shall not be required to obtain licenses, permits, or pay fees to fish recreationally.
+A resident Senior Hunt/Fish License is required for persons who turn 60 years of age after June 1, 2000.
 Proof of age must be carried on person.